John Moore, Baron Moore of Lower Marsh: Early life

-Moore was born in Kentish Town, London.
+Moore was born in Kentish Town, London, in 1937.
 His father was a factory worker who later became a publican.
 He attended the Licensed Victuallers' School in Slough, an independent school supported by his father's trade body.
 After leaving school, Moore undertook two years of National Service from 1955 to 1957.
 He served with the Royal Sussex Regiment in Korea and won a temporary commission.

 He enrolled at the London School of Economics in 1958, and followed a three-year degree course.
 He was active in student politics, and held the position of President of the LSE Students' Union.
 During this time he met fellow student Sheila Tillotson.
 Moore accompanied Tillotson back to her native Chicago after the two had both completed their studies.
 Here the couple married in 1962 and Moore found work initially as a financial analyst with a Chicago investment bank.
 He became a stockbroker, and achieved a senior position at the Chicago office of the Dean Witter brokerage.
 Dean Witter catered to a mainly middle-class clientele, with the typical client holding only a modest portfolio of stock.

 While in Chicago, Moore became a Democratic Party activist, motivated by his opposition to segregation, and served as a "precinct captain".
 In this capacity he gained experience of American political campaigning which he later applied in the UK.
 He was reportedly much impressed by President John F. Kennedy, and adopted him as a role model.

 Moore returned to the UK in 1968, and took up an appointment in London as Chairman of Dean Witter (International).
 The Moores set up residence in the suburb of Wimbledon where their three children (one daughter and two sons) were born.
 Moore became active in local Conservative politics and was elected to serve as a Councillor in the London Borough of Merton in 1971.
 He initially gave the impression of being a liberal conservative.
 For example, he opposed the withdrawal of free school milk from the Borough's children which was happening as the result of the government budget cuts policy.

 In October 1973, he was adopted as the prospective Conservative parliamentary candidate for the Croydon Central constituency.
-At this time he was described as being "an investment banker and stockbroker, age 36".
+At this time he was described as being "an investment banker and stockbroker".